Until the Time Is Through

 "Until the Time Is Through" is the sixth single from English boy band Five from their self-titled debut album (1998).
-Written by Max Martin and Andreas Carlsson and produced by Martin and Kristian Lundin, the ballad was released on 16 November 1998, reaching number two in the United Kingdom and Spain, number three in Ireland, and number eight in Australia.
-The single, remixed by Steve Mac with additional string orchestration from Richard Niles, features both Ritchie Neville and Scott Robinson on lead vocals, whereas the international and US album versions feature vocals solely from Robinson.
+Written by Max Martin and Andreas Carlsson and produced by Martin and Kristian Lundin, the ballad was released on 16 November 1998, reaching number two on the UK Singles Chart and the Spanish Singles Chart, number three in Ireland, and number eight in Australia.
+The single version was remixed by Steve Mac and featured additional string orchestration by Richard Niles, features both Ritchie Neville and Scott Robinson on lead vocals, whereas the international and US album versions feature vocals solely from Robinson.

 Music video

 The official music video, filmed at Mentmore Towers, was directed by Max and Dania.
 It was made for the radio edit version of the song.